joelself/fasthashmap/README.md

-fasthashmap
+fastWriteableHashMap
 ===========

-Rust hashmap based on a faster hash function and Python dictionaries.
+Rust WriteableHashMap based on a faster hash function and Python dictionaries.

 WARNING